KXTOD/HeadlessHypixel/README.md

 ## Usage

-Start by running PROTOTYPE.PY, it will start outputting some messages.
-Most messages wont be formatted.
+Start by running ```app.py```, it will start outputting some messages.
+Currently only the bedwars lobby is supported for full chat usage.